 “I can’t come WITH you, Patti…because…because…I’m IN the parade,” I blurted out suddenly—surprising even myself.

 “You ARE?!!!” she cooed.
-The smile grew wide on her pink-cheeked face, her eyes filled with holiday wonder as she cuddled closer, anticipating more story.
+The smile grew wide on her tiny, pink-cheeked face, her eyes filled with holiday wonder as she cuddled closer, anticipating more story.

 I did not disappoint.

 “Yep,” I riffed, “I’ll be in the giant caterpillar!”
 I fabricated further.